Huafa withdrew from a land project and suffered a loss of 1.35 billion yuan.

 Source: Tianyancha

-Shortly after Sunac got rid of the equity of the Qianhai Ice and Snow World project, it announced that it would no longer sell assets on a large scale and instead "preserve value".
+Shortly after Sunac got rid of the equity of the Qianhai Ice and Snow World project, it announced that it would no longer sell assets on a large scale and instead "protect value".

-By the middle of 2025, there was still no news about Sunac's repurchase, and Huafa couldn't wait any longer.
+By the middle of 2025, there was still no news of Sunac's repurchase, and Huafa couldn't wait anymore.

-On July 28, Huafa Co., Ltd. issued an announcement saying that its subsidiary, Ronghua Real Estate, received a letter from the Shenzhen Land Reserve Center, "Letter from the Shenzhen Land Reserve Center on Negotiating the Repurchase of 7 Commercial Land Parcels of the Qianhai Ice and Snow World Project" (Shenzhen Land Reserve Letter [2025] No. 102).
-The Shenzhen Land Reserve Center plans to repurchase 7 commercial land parcels of the Qianhai Ice and Snow World Project held by Ronghua Real Estate at a price of 4.405 billion yuan (including the deed tax borne by the government for this repurchase).
+On July 28, Huafa Co., Ltd. issued an announcement saying that its subsidiary, Ronghua Real Estate, received a letter from the Shenzhen Land Reserves Center, namely "Letter from the Shenzhen Land Reserves Center on Negotiating the Repurchase of 7 Commercial Land Plots of the Qianhai Ice and Snow World Project" (Shenzhen Land Reserves Letter [2025] No. 102).
+The Shenzhen Land Reserves Center intends to repurchase 7 commercial land plots of the Qianhai Ice and Snow World project held by Ronghua Real Estate at a price of 4.405 billion yuan (including the deed tax borne by the government for this repurchase).

-Huafa also said that it is estimated that the loss generated from this transaction will exceed 50% of the company's audited net profit in 2024.
+Huafa also said that it is estimated that the loss generated by this transaction will exceed 50% of the company's audited net profit in 2024.

 After calculation, the repurchase of 70,468.23 square meters of land in the Qianhai Ice and Snow World project brought a loss of 1.355 billion yuan to Huafa.
 Compared with the book value, the transaction price was discounted by - 24.59%.

-According to public information, the total floor area of the above 7 commercial land parcels is 461,000 square meters, including approximately 419,700 square meters of office buildings and approximately 36,400 square meters of commercial supporting facilities.
+According to public information, the floor area ratio of the above 7 commercial land plots reaches 461,000 square meters, including about 419,700 square meters of office buildings and about 36,400 square meters of commercial supporting facilities.
 The total floor area of the "land return" accounts for more than 60% of the planned office and commercial part of the entire Qianhai Ice and Snow World complex project.

-According to the original plan, the office part of the office building was positioned as "Super - innovation Ark Office Cluster", which would introduce headquarters enterprises related to the ice and snow industry and modern service industries, such as ice and snow equipment R & D and cultural and tourism IP operation, to form an industrial agglomeration effect of industry - city integration.
+According to the original plan, the office part of the office building was positioned as "Super - creative Ark Office Cluster", which would introduce headquarters enterprises related to the ice and snow industry and modern service industry, such as ice and snow equipment R & D and cultural tourism IP operation, to form an industrial agglomeration effect of industry - city integration.

-When the project land was auctioned in 2020, the listing document stipulated that "the commercial and service land part of the auctioned land parcel must start construction within 2.5 years and be completed within 6 years from the date of signing the 'Auction Contract'."
+When the project land was put up for sale in 2020, the listing document stipulated that "the commercial and service land part of the land parcel for this sale must start construction within 2.5 years and be completed within 6 years from the date of signing the 'Transfer Contract'."

-But when the land was repurchased by the government, all 7 commercial land parcels were in an unbuilt state.
+But when the land was repurchased by the government, all 7 commercial land plots were in an unbuilt state.

-According to previous media reports, since Huafa Co., Ltd. started to jointly acquire the land with Sunac in November 2020, it was not interested in this part of the business.
+According to previous media reports, since Huafa Co., Ltd. started cooperating with Sunac to acquire the land in November 2020, it has not been interested in this part of the business form.
 Huafa only took a fancy to the talent housing part of the complex.

-One year before Sunac withdrew from the project in 2023, it had approached China Merchants Shekou and OCT, which had project developments nearby, to sell the project, but the latter refused to acquire it.
+One year before Sunac withdrew from the project in 2023, it had tried to sell the project to China Merchants Shekou and OCT, which had project developments nearby, but the latter refused to acquire it.
 Eventually, the partner Huafa took over the project.

-When Huafa took over all the equity, there was still 6.355 billion yuan of land payment unpaid for the project.
+When Huafa took over all the equity, there was still 6.355 billion yuan of land payment unpaid for this project.
 This part of the arrears was caused by Sunac's failure to make up the land payment.
-The arrears period had far exceeded the one - year limit usually agreed upon for publicly auctioned land in Shenzhen.
+The arrears period had far exceeded the one - year limit usually agreed for publicly sold land in Shenzhen.

 To pay off the land payment, Huafa Co., Ltd. lent 6.355 billion yuan to Shenzhen Ronghua Real Estate Investment Co., Ltd. (the main company of the Qianhai Ice and Snow World project), which had become its wholly - owned subsidiary.
 Together with the acquisition cost, it was equivalent to Huafa's additional investment of more than 10 billion yuan in this project.

-Two and a half years later, Huafa returned the above 7 commercial land parcels and recovered approximately 4 billion yuan of working capital.
+Two and a half years later, Huafa returned the above 7 commercial land plots and recovered about 4 billion yuan of working capital.

-Every change in the Qianhai Ice and Snow World project has attracted high attention.
-Firstly, well - known real - estate enterprises have successively handled the project.
-Secondly, when the project land was auctioned, it was positioned as a business card of Shenzhen's cultural and tourism industry and was planned to build the world's largest indoor ice and snow stadium and the largest ice and snow cultural and tourism city.
-After the successful land auction, in 2021, Shenzhen Bao'an District included it in the "Major Project Plan".
+Every change of the Qianhai Ice and Snow World project has attracted high attention.
+Firstly, the well - known real - estate enterprises in the industry have successively operated the project.
+Secondly, when the project was put up for sale, it was positioned as a business card of Shenzhen's cultural and tourism industry and was planned to build the world's largest indoor ice and snow stadium and the largest ice and snow cultural tourism city.
+After the successful land sale, in 2021, Shenzhen Bao'an District included it in the "Major Project Plan".

 Source: Shenzhen Government Online

-When the project land was auctioned, it was clearly stipulated that "after the completion of the project on the auctioned land parcel, the amusement facilities and supporting hotels are limited to overall transfer."
-So the ice and snow world and hotel parts are still in Huafa's hands.
+When the project was put up for sale, it was clearly stipulated that "after the completion of the project on the land parcel for this sale, the amusement facilities and supporting hotels are limited to overall transfer."
+So the ice and snow world and the hotel part are still in Huafa's hands.

 Source: Official website of Shenzhen Qianhai Huafa Ice and Snow World

-Huafa once wanted to stage a high - turnover counter - attack story during the downturn of the real - estate industry.
+Huafa once wanted to stage a story of high - turnover counter - attack during the downward period of the real - estate market.

-Three years ago, in 2022, when the real - estate industry started to decline, Huafa began to expand counter - cyclically crazily.
+Three years ago, in 2022, when the real - estate market started to decline, Huafa began to expand crazily against the cycle.
 Let's take a look at Huafa's land - acquisition data from 2021 to the present:

 - In 2021, the equity land - acquisition amount was 14.2 billion yuan, ranking 54th in the industry.
 The land - acquisition - to - sales ratio was 17.72%;